coverclock/com-diag-hazer/README.md

 project, called Tumblweed (same as the RTCM software stack), does not use the Networked Transport of RTCM via Internet Protocol (Ntrip), but instead uses its own trivial data format consisting of raw RTCM messages preceeded by a four-byte sequence number carried over UDP datagrams.
-(Yeah, I know, this isn't secure.
-I'm pondering the best way to accomplish that.)

 > If you're wondering why I don't use the excellent open source GPS Daemon
 > (gpsd) and its GPS Monitor (gpsmon), the answer is: I have, in many